Many companies wish to integrate KPA Flex data into their own dashboards or BI tools. KPA Flex makes this possible through the KPA Flex API.

 responses.list – this is the more complex method of pulling form responses, but it provides every detail you could possibly want.
 This data will be full of foreign keys that point to other data in the API.
 For example, “observer_id” will tell you the id of who filled out the report.
 To find that person’s name, you’ll need to use the “users.list” endpoint & fetch the profile information.
 You’ll also need to pull in the “form” data structure in order to interpret this data.

-KPA EHS does not provide specific instructions for integrating with every possible BI tool, but here is a simple example:
+KPA Flex does not provide specific instructions for integrating with every possible BI tool, but here is a simple example: